 - the use of tamoxifen to treat breast cancer

 - the use of estrogen replacement therapy (ERT) for menopause

 - started menstruating before 12 years old, or menopause after age 55

 Note: Adding progesterone to the hormone replacement therapy greatly reduces the risk of uterine cancer, which is why postmenopausal women who still have their uteruses should nearly always take progesterone with estrogen.
 Also, the type of uterine cancer associated with the use of ERT seems to be a more easily treated form of this malignancy.

 What can you do to protect yourself against uterine cancer?

-There is recent evidence that long-term use of ASA lowers the risk of uterine cancer, and the higher the dose of ASA, the lower the risk, leading to the theory that part of the reason cancer develops in the uterus is through inflammation, which is suppressed by ASA.
+There is some evidence that long-term use of ASA lowers the risk of uterine cancer, and the higher the dose of ASA, the lower the risk, leading to the theory that part of the reason cancer develops in the uterus is through inflammation, which is suppressed by ASA.

 Art Hister, MD

-in association with the MediResource Clinical Team
+with updates by the MediResource Clinical Team